 How complete is RISM?

 We estimate - based on a survey we sent to our national groups 20 years ago - that there are approximately 1.8 million extant manuscripts dating between 1600 and 1800 and at least 2 million from between 1800 and 1950.
 Of printed music to 1800, there must be around 140,000 copies still extant.
-Thanks to new printing technology, this figure increases rapidly during the nineteenth century and there might be as many as 4 million music prints worldwide from this time.
-But our numbers are just estimates; nobody can count such a large amount.
+Thanks to new printing technology, this figure increases rapidly during the nineteenth century and there might be as many as 4 million music printed editions worldwide from this time.
+Our numbers are just estimates; nobody has the resources to count such a large amount of manuscripts and prints.

 How do you use the online catalog?